Rugby League Asian Championships

-The Rugby League Asian Championship is an international rugby league competition for men's senior teams in East and South East Asia inaugerated in 2025.
+The Rugby League Asian Championship is an international rugby league competition for men's senior teams in East and South East Asia inaugurated in 2025.

 A previous iteration of this tournament, the Asian Cup existed in 2012 and 2013 as a single game between the two competing nations.
 The won the inaugural edition, and retained the title the following year.